How to manage storage on your Mac

 Price: From €39.95 or download the free version

 Safe to use?
-CleanMyMac X is notarized by Apple, so you have no problems ensuring it's safe to use.
+CleanMyMac is notarized by Apple, so you have no problems ensuring it's safe to use.

 Well, now, you know everything on how to manage storage on your Mac, plus the best storage management apps out there.
 Enjoy reclaiming your storage.